tmr08c/tmr08c.github.io/content/blog/pattern-matching-empty-map/index.md

 %{a: 1, b: 2, c: 3}
 ```

-This was a bit of a surprise for me when attempting to match an empty list, so I wanted to share how you can pattern match an empty map (aka re-write the answers I found on [StackOverflow](https://stackoverflow.com/questions/33248816/pattern-match-function-against-empty-map)).
+This was a bit of a surprise for me when attempting to match an empty list, so I wanted to share how you can pattern match an empty map (aka re-write the answers I found on [this StackOverflow post](https://stackoverflow.com/questions/33248816/pattern-match-function-against-empty-map)).

 There appear to be two primary options for matching on an empty list.